One of the world’s strictest anti-LGBTQ laws is starting to bear out real, potentially deadly consequences.

 The government shut down Sexual Minorities Uganda (SMUG), a high-profile group for LGBTQ causes in the country, last year, claiming that it had failed to properly register as an NGO.
 Nigerian journalist Caleb Okereke, writing in Foreign Policy in March, also described a social media campaign against SMUG claiming that the organization lured young people into becoming LGBTQ.

-“The signing of this deeply repressive law is a grave assault on human rights and the Constitution of Uganda and the regional and international human rights instruments to which Uganda is a party,” said Flavia Mwangovya, Amnesty International’s deputy regional director for East and Southern Africa, in a statement.
+“The signing of this deeply repressive law is a grave assault on human rights and the Constitution of Uganda and the regional and international human rights instruments to which Uganda is a party,” said Flavia Mwangovya, Amnesty International’s deputy regional director for East and Southern Africa, in a statement when it was passed.

 The 2023 bill also applies to trans and gender-nonconforming people, punishing with up to 10 years in prison anyone who “holds out as a lesbian, gay, transgender, a queer, or any other sexual or gender identity that is contrary to the binary categories of male and female.”

-Museveni meanwhile paints the country’s anti-LGBTQ policies as anti-imperialist, telling a meeting of lawmakers last month, “Europe is lost.
+Museveni meanwhile paints the country’s anti-LGBTQ policies as anti-imperialist, telling a meeting of lawmakers this spring, “Europe is lost.
 So they also want us to be lost,” according to footage released on UBC, a Ugandan broadcast network.
 “It is good that you rejected the pressure from the imperialists.
 And this is what I told them.
 Whenever they come to me I say, ‘You, please shut up.’”

 American evangelical groups have played a role in pushing hateful policies